Z-F-x/terminal-chess-linux/README.md

 # terminal-chess-linux
-Simple chess script with basic AI opponent
+Simple chess script in python, with basic AI opponent.

 To install: